Last updated 13 September 2025

 It is often difficult to work out where the contract was made when something is purchased online.
 This is important if the consumer wants to take legal action against the seller, as legal action can only be commenced in the place where the contract is made or a place specified by the contract.

-If overseas goods are purchased, consumer rights may also apply, however, the consumer may find it difficult to enforce their rights if the business is not based in Australia.
+If overseas goods are purchased, consumer rights may also apply.
+For some goods that are not governed by the ACL, the Sale of Goods (Vienna Convention) Act 1986 (Qld) makes the United Nations Convention on Contracts for the International Sale of Goods (the Vienna Sales Convention) part of Queensland law for international sales, which requires conformity that goods are fit to purposes and match with the quantity, quality and description under the contract.
+However, the consumer may find it difficult to enforce their right if the business is not based in Australia or the business is in a country that is not a party to the Vienna Sales Convention.
 Even if the goods come from countries with strong consumer protection laws, it will be difficult to enforce these if the seller does not comply with the law.

 If goods are paid for in cash, by a debit card or by direct transfer from a savings or cheque account, these protections are generally not available unless the auction site itself guarantees receipt of the goods.